Cleveland Medical Malpractice Lawyers

-Have a potential case?
-Call (440) 252-4399 for a FREE consultation.
-Our Cleveland medical malpractice attorneys at The Becker Law Firm are relentless in their pursuit of justice, and proudly serve victims across Ohio and beyond.
+Our Cleveland medical malpractice lawyers at The Becker Law Firm are relentless in their pursuit of justice, and proudly serve victims across Ohio and beyond.

 How Do I Know If I Have a Medical Malpractice Case?

 Sadly, medical mistakes are more common than most people think.
 A recent study conducted by physicians at Johns Hopkins University estimates that medical errors may account for more than 250,000 deaths each year – more than accidents, strokes, Alzheimer’s, and other diseases.
 The easiest way to know if you have a case is to contact the Cleveland medical malpractice attorneys at The Becker Law Firm and arrange for a free initial consultation.
 If you suspect that you or a loved one may have been a victim of medical malpractice, please give us a call today.

 Our attorneys will evaluate your case free of charge, as we believe there should be no financial obligation to learn if you have a potential claim for damages.
 Best of all, we take cases on a contingency basis, which means we will charge you nothing unless we win your case.

 What Types of Errors Constitute Medical Malpractice?